Youth and Family Peer Advocates

 FAMILY PEER ADVOCATE CREDENTIAL

-An individual seeking a Family Peer Advocate Credential will typically start with a Provisional (temporary) Credential.
+An individual seeking a FPA Credential will typically start with a Provisional (temporary) Credential.
 Click on the button below to download the “6 Steps to a FPA Professional Credential” for an overview of the training and credential pathway.

 Ready to Get Started?